Agathi Keerai is one of the richest sources of Calcium and Phosphorus together for healthy bones and skeletal system.

 Usually young fresh leaves can be stored in refrigerator for 3-4 days without spoiling them.
 Alternatively, the leaves can be sun dried and stored in air tight container for long time, for use in teas or to be sprinkled over dishes.

-Agathi Keerai Recipes
+Agathi Keerai Consumption

 With each region adding local ingredients to their preparations, we can find multiple variations of Agathi Keerai in India.
 This recipe comes from Southern India, where coconut is widely grown.